uploadtigris/project_CloudChef/README.md

 # ChefTec Modern Rebuild

-A full, modern recreation of the **ChefTec** application using modern development practices, automation, and cloud-native architecture.
+A full, modern recreation of the **ChefTec** application using cloud-native patterns, Infrastructure-as-Code, containerization, and automated deployments.

 ---